inaz2/SimpleHTTPProxy/README.md

 An example is included:

-- SSLBurpSniffProxy: output POST parameters for login pages to stdout (also works via HTTP)
+- SSLBurpCatHeadersProxy: print HTTP/HTTPS headers to stdout

 To enable dynamic certificate generation, OpenSSL is required.
 If you use a static certificate, edit SSLBumpProxy.py.